YannickKae/DIY-ETF-Investing/README.md

 ## Portfolio Tracking & Rebalancing

 Users must input their total portfolio value, including new funds to be invested, and the amounts invested in each ETF from their target allocation.
-The spreadsheet then identifies over- or under-investments in each ETF, aiding decisions on rebalancing (buying or selling) or where to allocate the new funds.
+The spreadsheet then identifies over- or under-investments in each ETF, aiding decisions on rebalancing (reallocation) or where to allocate the new funds.

 ## Information